evrenesat/parosis/README.md

 Primary goal of this project is getting more experienced on some Python related stuff:

-- Type hints and mypy
+- typing library and mypy.
 - Dataclasses
 - Enum
 - curses library.